plblum/jivs/planning/Abandon ExternalIssuesFound.md

 Notes:

 * This is for client-originated issues such as model-level or request-level failures.
-* These are distinct from imported server payload issues.
+* These use the same external issue path as imported server issues.
 * They still participate in the normal Jivs UI retrieval path.

 ### 7. Round-trip state preservation